Contaminated Real Estate in Alaska

 - Information on Perfluorinated Chemicals (PFCs) specifically Perfluorooctane Sulfonate (PFOS) and Perfluorooctanoic Acid(PFOA)

-- Fact Sheet: PFOA and PFOS Drinking Water Health Advisories
+- Fact Sheet: PFOA and PFOS Drinking Water Health Advisories (PDF)

 - Drinking Water Health Advisories for PFOA and PFOS